rebuildeq/web/content/_index.en.md

 - [Build system]([build](/builds/clr/)).
 Every time you level up, you're granted an AA point that you can spend on unique build skills
 - AAs are quested.
 AAs can be unlocked by doing quests that are one time permanent unlocks of an entire AA, instead of grinding
 - Augs are simplified.
 As you hunt Norrath and consider mobs, you'll see (tags) that give hints of what cards they may drop
+- Spells from newer eras are introduced to lower levels.
+E.g., Cleric getting rez as early as 5
 <--->
 - Original content [has been expanded](/features/custom-content).
 Adds over 13 custom NPC nameds, as well as more than 175 custom items (More will be added)
 - Salvage systems helps with earning money.
 A salvage box will help you recycle any items that drop into salvaged parts which can be then be sold at merchants.
 No items need to rot any more on corpses!